Practice mode overview

 The Track Gain Adjust allows adjustment of the playback volume for track loaded in Practice mode, as well as when Serato DJ Lite hardware is connected.

-The Gain value adjustment made is saved to the le and will be retained the next time you load that track.
-Track Gain Adjust behavior is also the same when your Serato DJ Lite hardware is connected.
+The Gain value adjustment made is saved to the file and will be retained the next time you load that track.
+Track Gain Adjust behaviour is also the same when your Serato DJ Lite hardware is connected.